uPortal-contrib/uportal-setup-scripts/README.md

 is Java 8.
 To select the correct JDK a valid OS architecture needs to be selected.
 Valid values are ` linux-i586 linux-x64 macosx-x64 solaris-sparcv9 solaris-x64 windows-i586 windows-x64 `.
-The files are saved in PORTAL_HOME but that can be overridden by passing the directory as an argument to the script.
+The files are saved in PORTAL_HOME but that can be overridden by passing the directory as an argument to the script, or setting `DOWNLOAD_DIR` in `dev.properties`.

 This script is very sensitive to version changes.
 Most changes can be managed in `versions.properties`, but a change to URLs may require